 Elective surgery starts and stops

 COVID-19 caused a chaotic year for elective surgeries.
-As COVID cases spiked with the Delta and the Omicron variants in late-2021, many hospitals were forced to postpone or cancel elective procedures once again to free up resources.
+As COVID cases spiked with the Delta and the Omicron variants in late-2021, many hospitals were forced to postpone or cancel elective procedures once again to free up resources, leading to more delays in care for patients with chronic pain or worsening conditions.

 However, it is not all bad news.
 Early in 2021 when COVID-19 case numbers remained low, hospitals were able to reopen their doors for elective surgeries and restore volume for some procedures to near 2019 levels.